Hypwreck/Hypwreck/README.md

 - 👋 Hi, I’m @Hypwreck
 - 👀 I’m interested in Bot Development
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning working on my Bot..
+Name : Hyp
-- 💞️ I’m looking to collaborate on ...
+- 👩‍💻 I Know JavaScript and a bit of TypeScript
 - 📫 How to reach me (You cant)

 <!---